ameerabdulaziz/nova-hr-react/README.md

 // ....

-// Pass the custom options to the PayrollTable component
+// Pass the custom options to the SimplifiedPayrollTable component
-<PayrollTable
+<SimplifiedPayrollTable
   isLoading={isLoading}
   data={tableData}
   columns={columns}